cncf/glossary/definitions/observability.md

 Like most control systems, users rely on system outputs to diagnose or interpret its state.
 If users cannot interpret a system's state, it won't be easy to take corrective action during an incident.
 The longer a system is inoperative, the more expensive the system is.

 The observability of a system has a significant impact on its cost.
 Observable systems yield meaningful, actionable data to their users, leading to more favorable outcomes and less downtime.
-More information does not always mean more observable, and decision-makers should consider the tools and metrics that are feeding information for their decisions.
+But note, more information does not necessarily mean your system is more observable.
+Decision-makers should consider the tools and metrics that are feeding information for their specific decisions and requirements.